 C. All uses are required to remove trash and recyclables daily.

-D. Hours of operation: 10:00 a.m. to 5:30 p.m., unless otherwise approved by the Planning or Zoning Board, as the case may be, during the approval process.
+D. Hours of operation: 10:00 a.m. to 5:30 p.m., unless otherwise approved by the Planning Board, during the approval process.

 E. Special event permits to allow uses to exceed such hours of operation may be issued by the City in accordance with its standard special event permit process.
 All special event permits shall include specific requirements for hours of operation, length of event and daily garbage and litter collection and removal.